-Clayton Christensen, author of The Innovator’s Dilemma and Harvard business professor, makes the case that in order to understand what motivates people to act, we first must understand what it is they need done — the why behind the what.
+Clayton Christensen, author of The Innovator’s Dilemma and Harvard Business School professor, makes the case that in order to understand what motivates people to act, we first must understand what it is they need done — the why behind the what.

-Christensen first articulated this idea in a 2005 paper for the Harvard Business Review titled The Cause and the Cure of Marketing Malpractice when he wrote:
+Christensen first articulated this outcome-driven innovation in a 2005 paper for the Harvard Business Review titled The Cause and the Cure of Marketing Malpractice when he wrote:

 When people find themselves needing to get a job done, they essentially hire products to do that job for them ...

 If a [businessperson] can understand the job, design a product and associated experiences in purchase and use to do that job, and deliver it in a way that reinforces its intended use, then when customers find themselves needing to get that job done they will hire that product.

 Christensen’s theory has become known as the “Jobs” or “Jobs to Be Done” theory (“JTBD”) as it’s built around a central question: what is the job a person is hiring a product to do?